-The Washington European Society is organising an event on June 25 (5pm-8pm) at the Embassy of Georgia with the Georgian Ambassador David Bakradze.
+The Washington European Society is organizing an event on June 25 (5pm-8pm) at the Embassy of Georgia with the Georgian Ambassador David Bakradze.

 Georgia – With its “green valleys spread with vineyards, old churches and watch towers perched in fantastic mountain scenery”- is allegedly not only “one of the most beautiful countries on earth” but also “the birthplace of wine” and “a place where guests are considered blessings and hospitality is the very stuff of life.”